Only 30 percent of all change management plans are successful, according to John Kotter’s 1996 landmark book, “Leading Change.”

 3. Not fully understanding how it will affect your employees

-You have to be explicit about the changes to your organization will affect individual employees.
+You have to be explicit about how your change efforts will affect individual employees or departments in your organization.
 Will their job duties change?
 How will they benefit?
 Why is the change important to your organization?

 Review your processes, policies, tools and resources.
 Make sure there’s clear alignment between them and your workforce.
 Do they have everything they need to do their job as efficiently and effectively as possible?
 You may need to provide additional equipment or training to get your employees up to speed on new initiatives.